swtdrgn/cb-workshop-dev/VMSETUP.md

 #### Network settings

 Your VM should now have two network cards.
-You can double check and change the settings by using the following tool:
+You can double check and change the settings by using the following visual tool:

 ```
 nmtui